philippinespire/pire_ssl_data_processing/README.md

 sbatch /home/e1garcia/shotgun_PIRE/pire_ssl_data_processing/scripts/runJellyfish.sbatch "Sgr" "fq_fp1_clmp_fp2_fqscrn_rprd"
 ```

-Jellyfish will create a histogram file (.hito) with kmer frequencies.
+Jellyfish will create a histogram file (.histo) with kmer frequencies.

 ##### 1c. ** Download this file into your local computer and upload it in [GenomeScope v1.0](http://qb.cshl.edu/genomescope/) and [Genomescope v2.0](http://qb.cshl.edu/genomescope/genomescope2.0/)**
 * Add a proper description to both of your runs.
 Example "Sgr_fq_fp1_clmp_fp2_fqscrn_rprd_jfsh"
-* For version 1, Adjust the read length to that of in the Fastp2 trimming, 140 (unless you had to modify this in Fastp2)
+* For version 1, adjust the read length to that of in the Fastp2 trimming, 140 (unless you had to modify this in Fastp2)
 * Leave all other parameters with default settings for both versions.
-* Submit (takes only few minutes)
+* Submit (takes only a few minutes)

-**Ispect the GenomeScope plots**
+**Inspect the GenomeScope plots**
 Most of the time v1-2 perform very similar.
 However, sometimes the two reports give contrasting values such as very different genome sizes or unrealistic estimates of heterozygosity.
 For example:
 * In Sob, the [Sob_GenScp_v1](http://qb.cshl.edu/genomescope/analysis.php?code=zQRfOkSqbDYAGYJrs7Ee) report estimates a genome of 532 Mbp and 0.965 for H. On the other hand,  [Sob_GenScp_v2](http://qb.cshl.edu/genomescope/genomescope2.0/analysis.php?code=5vZKBtdSgiAyFvzIusxT) reports a genome size of 259 Mbp (which is small for a fish) and it actually fails to estimate heterozygosity.
 Thus, version 1 was used for Sob.
 * In Hte, the [Hte_GenScp_v1](http://qb.cshl.edu/genomescope/analysis.php?code=tHzBW2RjBK00gQMUSfl4) appears to have no red flags with a genome size of 846 Mbp and 0.49 for H but inspecting the first graph, you can see that the "unique sequence" line behaves differently from the others.
 In contrast, [Hte_GenScp_v2](http://qb.cshl.edu/genomescope/genomescope2.0/analysis.php?code=8eVzhAQ8zSenObScLMGC) restores a tight relationship between lines with no red flags in estimates either (H=2.1, GenSize= 457 Mbp)